 Risk #2: Transmitting COVID-19 to people around me

 So even if I don’t catch COVID-19, I am at risk of transmitting it to someone else.
-All my tactics as listed above comes into play of course, but like I mentioned in this article , I have an extended disinfection plan.
+All my tactics as listed above come into play of course, but as I mentioned in this article, I have an extended disinfection plan.
 First, I’ll throw out the clothes I wear on each leg of my trip (wasteful but necessary).
 Then I’d shower – complete with hair wash – once on my layover before I board my connecting flight, and again at LAX before I exit the airport and meet my SO.